VAST-THE-DOGE/Tiles/README.md

 I have not implemented a way to report bugs yet.
 I do not think there is anyone to report them at this moment.

-I will write a implement bug reporting and feedback this once the C# port is done and fully released.
+I will implement bug reporting and feedback once the C# port is done and fully released.

 **How I Update**
 *On the main branch:*